cstack/average-american/README.md

 ## Methodology

-Following John Green's approach:
+Following John Green's approach with conditional probability:

+**The Average American** (unconditional):
-- **Gender**: Uses mode (most common value) from the gender distribution
+- **Gender**: Mode (most common value) from the gender distribution
-- **Age**: Uses median age from Census data
+- **Age**: Median age from overall population
-- **Name**: Uses the most popular baby name from the calculated birth year
+- **Name**: Most popular baby name for the determined gender and birth year

+**The Average Man/Woman** (conditional on gender):
+- **Gender**: Fixed to Male or Female
+- **Age**: Median age specific to that gender
+- **Name**: Most popular baby name for that gender and birth year
-  - Example: If median age is 39.1 in 2024, birth year ≈ 1985
+  - Example: If median age for females is 39.6 in 2024, birth year ≈ 1984
-  - For females born in 1985, the most popular name was Jessica
+  - For females born in 1984, the most popular name was Jessica

+This approach properly handles conditional probability:
+- The Average American uses overall statistics
+- The Average Man/Woman uses gender-specific statistics, reflecting that conditioning on gender changes the age distribution
 - Data is specific to the United States population

 ## Current Demographics